⚙️ ConfigSync

 Introduction

-ConfigSync eliminates these challenges by providing a comprehensive command-line tool that centralizes, manages, and synchronizes macOS application settings across multiple systems.
-With smart auto-discovery, safe deployment mechanisms, and robust backup systems, ConfigSync transforms configuration management from a chore into an automated, reliable process.
+ConfigSync fixes all of that.
+It's a command-line tool that centralizes, manages, and synchronizes your macOS application settings across multiple systems.
+Smart auto-discovery finds your configs automatically, safe deployment mechanisms ensure nothing breaks, and robust backup systems mean you can always roll back.
+Configuration management goes from being a chore to just... handled.

 Why ConfigSync?

-ConfigSync addresses several critical pain points in macOS configuration management:
+ConfigSync tackles the real pain points of macOS configuration management:

-ConfigSync ensures that your development environment remains consistent whether you're working on your primary machine, a fresh laptop, or helping a teammate set up their environment.
-By storing configurations in a centralized location and using symlinks, any changes made to application settings are immediately reflected across all managed systems.
+ConfigSync keeps your development environment consistent whether you're on your main machine, a fresh laptop, or helping a teammate get set up.
+It stores everything in one centralized location and uses symlinks, so any changes you make to application settings are immediately reflected everywhere.

-Unlike simple file copying or manual synchronization, ConfigSync provides comprehensive backup mechanisms, checksum validation, and rollback capabilities.
-Every operation is logged, and the system maintains integrity checks to ensure your configurations remain intact and recoverable.
+This isn't just copying files around.
+ConfigSync provides comprehensive backup mechanisms, checksum validation, and rollback capabilities.
+Every operation gets logged, and the system runs integrity checks to make sure your configurations stay intact and recoverable.

 Core Architecture